KWGroup/NQA/README.md

         loss=['categorical_crossentropy','categorical_crossentropy'])
   model.fit(train_ds,verbose = 1)
 ```

+* For CPU, the maximum batch size in 2's exponents is 16.
+But note that CPU does not speed up computation with larger batch size.
+Each batch can take > 50 seconds.
+* For GPU, the maximum batch size in 2's exponents is also 16.
+Each batch takes only about 1s.

 ### using TPU
----
-* For TPU, the maximum batch size in 2's exponents is 256.
-Each batch takes about 0.74 seconds.

 ```python
 from NQA.ModelBuilder import create_model